76% of customers are more likely to purchase when brands offer personalized experiences. But 63% of marketers struggle to meet these expectations.

 After that, set up a tiered system where customers earn rewards based on their engagement or spending levels.
 You can offer different rewards for different tiers.

-Then, create special promotions or triggers that are only available to these VIP customers, like exclusive discounts or early access to sales.
+Then create special promotions or triggers available only to these VIP customers, such as exclusive discounts or early access to sales.
 You can also test different types of personalized rewards to see which ones work best, like birthday specials or referral bonuses.

 Create ads that adapt in real-time based on user behavior and context.
 Instead of showing the same ad to everyone, display content that matches customer browsing behavior and patterns.
 This makes your ads more relevant and more likely to convert.